 You should lay out your object structs such that instance variables of derived classes come after their parent classes' instance variables.

 - The is_a pointer.

-To facilitate this, each class header file should provide macros that declares instance variables and methods:
+To facilitate this, each class header file should provide macros that declare instance variables and methods, for example:

-For a derived class, layouts of class struct and object struct would look like this:
+For your derived class, layouts of class struct and object struct would look like this:

 Does this approach really have advantages over C++ or another OOPL?
 Yes.